microsoft/api-guidelines/azure/Guidelines.md

 :no_entry: **DO** fail an operation with ```412-Unprocessable Entity``` if any JSON field name or value is not fully understood by the specific version of the service.

 :no_entry: **DO NOT** return secret fields via GET.
 For example, do not return adminPassword in JSON.

+:no_entry: **DO NOT** add computed output values if the computed value can be calculated from other information in the payload.
+It unnecessarily expands the payload.

 :heavy_check_mark: **YOU MAY** return secret fields via POST **if absolutely necessary**.

 #### Process a PATCH/PUT request
 PATCH/PUT requests accept a subset of fields.
 Because of this, they require additional guidelines handling requests and responses.
 In general, you want to avoid creating partial resources as a result of create operations.